 I am digitizing, restoring and repairing several interesting items from our various collections.
 This page goes into detail about each of the projects and includes links for viewing the items.
 If you enjoy history, you will find this section interesting.

 I have researched the works I have posted here online and via the U.S. Copyright office and I believe these works may now be posted for the general public (although these works may still hold copyrights in other countries so please note research has only been done in the United States and therefore are meant for visitors within the United States at this time).
 You can learn about public domain works here: https://law.duke.edu/cspd/publicdomainday/.

 Welcome to the greatest and largest stamp collection in the history of the world!
-Well, in our little world anyway:) The first batch of approximately 700 stamps have been added.
-I will add more each week until the entire collection has been digitized.
+Well, in our little world anyway:) I am adding more each week until the entire collection has been digitized.
 You will see some duplicates in here, I won't cleanup duplicates until all stamps have been added.
 Enjoy!
 This slideshow cycles through the images automatically so run it in the background to enjoy stamps old and new, from all over the world, as you play chess online:)

 Tin Can Tourists Convention in Arcadia, Florida in January 1931.